Why go on a self-drive Trip of the GOR?

-The guy we met at the beach gave us a good tip about a place for spotting Kangaroos, which is the Golf Course in Anglesea.
-We found the golf course quickly but we missed the spot for Koalas.
+The guy we met at the beach gave us a good tip about a place for spotting Kangaroos, the Golf Course in Anglesea.
+We found the golf course quickly, but we missed the spot for Koalas.
 Bummer!
 For a second, I was thinking of turning the car and going back, but this was not a good idea.
 And a U-Turn is something you should never do while driving the Great Ocean Road.

-BUT, was that bad luck or maybe just a blessing in disguise!
+BUT was that bad luck or maybe just a blessing in disguise!
 See what happened to us a few minutes after we realised we missed that turn on to the Kennet River Koala Walk, which is the best place to see Koalas on the Great Ocean Road.

-TIP: Where to stay on your GOR Trip: In Port Campbell stay at Anchors Port Campbell
+TIP: Where to stay on your GOR Trip: In Port Campbell, stay at Anchors Port Campbell